Quite a Question, isn't it? I can imagine asking a Dozen different people, and getting Twelve separate answers.

-This is not a Judgment on whether or not Religious Faith is the proper foundation for finding the Truth about Evil, either the Definition or the Source.
+This is not a Judgment on whether or not Religion is the proper source for finding the Truth about Evil, either the Definition or the Source.
 However, Since Ethical and Criminal Behavior, in Practical Terms, must be Judged by Legal Systems grounded in the Physical World, THE "SPIRITUAL WORLD" is not a VIABLE ALTERNATIVE.

 You have to remember Religious Faith, and any Teachings that stem from such Beliefs, which include Any and All Doctrines about Moral Behavior, are not Revelations to be Denied as Untrue, or even Questioned outside the Realm of a Churches Hierarchy.